Invitation For Bid (IFB) versus Request For Proposal (RFP)–is the least expensive really the least expensive?

 When approaching solar powered lighting through the RFP process, it still important to outline a minimum expected level of performance.
 The key characteristics that should be included in developing a successful RFP for solar powered bus stop or shelter lights are light levels, days of autonomy (battery capacity), controller features, operating profile, and mounting surface.
 Other factors to consider are warranty, references/experience, certifications and regulatory compliance.

 As night time light is the ultimate goal of a solar powered lighting system, it is important to establish a clear minimum level of expectation when releasing an RFP.
 Lumens are often talked about when you are looking for information about general lighting as lumens represents the total amount of light produced from a light source.
-The major problem with strictly looking at a lumen value for a given light fixture, is the light could be going in all directions or be highly concentrated in one spot.
+The major problem with strictly looking at a lumen value for a given light fixture is that the light could be going in all directions or be highly concentrated in one spot.

 That’s like comparing a light bulb to a laser.